- Campus Life

 2.75 GPA - Combined BA/MST Adolescence Education Programs, Combined BS/MSED Childhood/Special Education Program, and Childhood Education

-2.50 GPA - Communication Disorders and Sciences, Social Work, and Fitness & Wellness Leadership
+2.50 GPA - Communication Disorders and Sciences, Nursing (RN-to-BS online option), Nutrition, Social Work, and Fitness & Wellness Leadership

 Please note: Admission to the Nursing program is competitive and priority is given to applicants with the highest GPA, the most number of prerequisites completed, and related experience.